TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 Proof.
 We have pointed out that without self-interpretation the law cannot interpret a newly proposed law and by that cannot protect itself under undesired law change.
 If the language of law doesn’t support self-interpretation, then in particular any specific law cannot support it.
-But if we support self-interpretation, we can construct a nonhalting machine as in Theorem 1, which means that there are situations in which no legal/illegal value may be assigned.
+But if we support self-interpretation, we can construct a non halting machine as in Theorem 1, which means that there are situations in which no legal/illegal value may be assigned.